Finding a Home For Sam

 But then another major setback occurred.
 Sam was told that his mother was voluntarily terminating her parental rights of Sam and his sisters.
 And in January of this year, his mother’s rights were officially terminated.
 Sam was heartbroken.

-Will you pray for Sam?
-Will you consider giving to Sunrise so that Sam and others will discover a bright future?
-Are you willing to open up your heart and home to the many “Sams” out there longing to be held and loved?
-Your prayers and your support are what Sunrise kids need the most, and what can help make finding a home for Sam and others possible.
+Sunrise believes there are more happy endings for many other “Sams” in Kentucky.
+Are you willing to open up your heart and home to those, like Sam, longing to be held and loved?
+Will you consider giving to Sunrise so that they will discover a bright future?
+Your prayers and your support are what Sunrise kids need the most, and what can help make finding a home for them possible.